4 Reasons Foam Mattresses Could be Cooler than Innersprings.

 From Comfort Option’s perspective, we’ve always sought to utilize the latest cooling technology in each of our customized mattress constructions.

-Whether it’s our copper-infused memory foam to conduct heat away from the body rather than simply absorbing the hear, high-airflow memory foam, or any of the temperature neutral or responsive foams that we use in our constructions, each material we utilize was selected, in part, for the cooling properties it brings to the table.
+Whether it’s our heat conducting copper-infused memory foam, temperature neutral foams,or temperature responsive foams, each material we utilize was selected — in part — for the cooling properties it brings to the table.

-Now, we are excited to announce the latest addition to our product line: the addition of KulKote – Temperature Regulating Technology to our mattresses.
+Now, we are excited to announce the latest addition to our product line: KulKote – Temperature Regulating Technology.

 If you’ve experienced our SoftFlo Pillows, you’re already familiar with the seemingly-magic, immediately-tangible cooling that KulKote brings.